nieldeokar/LearningAlgorithms/README.md

 ##### Approximating
 What’s a good approximation algorithm for the traveling salesperson?
 Something simple that finds a short path.
 See if you can come up with an answer before reading on.
-Here’s how I would do it: arbitrarily pick a start city.  en, each time the salesperson has to pick the next city to visit, they pick the closest unvisited city.
+Here’s how I would do it : arbitrarily pick a start city.  en, each time the salesperson has to pick the next city to visit, they pick the closest unvisited city.

 ### Recap